-• at least three business days prior to their registration day;
+at least three business days prior to their registration day;

-according to deadlines provided by Admissions to confirm acceptance into a program.
+according to deadlines provided by Enrolment Services when confirming acceptance into a program.

 The deposit is applied to the total fees payable for that academic term with the balance of fees payable according to published fee deadlines.
-Failure to pay the registration deposit will result in being unable to register.
+The deposit must be paid in order to register.